 Tesco teamed up with Groundwork to launch its community funding scheme, which sees grants of up to £4,000, £2,000 and £1,000 – all raised from carrier bag sales in Tesco stores – being awarded to local community projects.

 Bags of Help offers community groups and projects across the UK a share of revenue generated from carrier bag sales in Tesco store.
-The public will now vote in store during November and December on who should receive the awards.
 For more information on Bags for Help see www.tesco.com/bagsofhelp

 A great time was had by all at the ‘Sing Dance & Eat’ family event last Thursday, a project led by LEAP in partnership with Tate South Lambeth Library and ourselves.
 Music from the fabulous folk band Skład Niearchaiczny got everyone’s feet tapping!

 UPDATE as of 16/1/18 – this is running again – please contact Marta as below if you’re interested.

 We’re running a free sewing course at Stockwell Children’s Centre this autumn for Horn of African women, in partnership with LEAP, Morley College, and the Ethiopian & Eritrean Women’s group.
 Email email@example.com to sign up now – spaces are limited.

 Many thanks to all those who completed our State of Stockwell Survey.
 The good news was that, overall, 44% of respondents felt Stockwell had improved over the last year, as opposed to 20% who thought it had got worse.
 The main reasons for the sense of improvement were the redesign of the gyratory and improvements to the Memorial Garden area (28% of respondents), and improvements to shops and new businesses (17%).